emer/axon/README.md

 * `ActParams` (in [act.go](axon/act.go)), `InhibParams` (in [inhib.go](axon/inhib.go)), and `LearnNeurParams` / `LearnSynParams` (in [learn.go](axon/learn.go)) provide the core parameters and functions used.

-* There are 3 main levels of structure: `Network`, `Layer` and `Prjn` (projection).
-The network calls methods on its Layers, and Layers iterate over both `Neuron` data structures (which have only a minimal set of methods) and the `Prjn`s, to implement the relevant computations.
-The `Prjn` fully manages everything about a projection of connectivity between two layers, including the full list of `Synapse` elements in the connection.
+* There are 3 main levels of structure: `Network`, `Layer` and `Path` (pathway).
+The network calls methods on its Layers, and Layers iterate over both `Neuron` data structures (which have only a minimal set of methods) and the `Path`s, to implement the relevant computations.
+The `Path` fully manages everything about a pathway of connectivity between two layers, including the full list of `Synapse` elements in the connection.
 The Layer also has a set of `Pool` elements, one for each level at which inhibition is computed (there is always one for the Layer, and then optionally one for each Sub-Pool of units).

-* The `NetworkBase`, `LayerBase`, and `PrjnBase` structs manage all the core structural aspects (data structures etc), and then the algorithm-specific versions (e.g., `axon.Network`) use Go's anonymous embedding (akin to inheritance in C++) to transparently get all that functionality, while directly implementing the algorithm code.
+* The `NetworkBase`, `LayerBase`, and `PathBase` structs manage all the core structural aspects (data structures etc), and then the algorithm-specific versions (e.g., `axon.Network`) use Go's anonymous embedding (akin to inheritance in C++) to transparently get all that functionality, while directly implementing the algorithm code.
 The [layer_compute.go](axon/layer_compute.go) file has the core algorithm specific code, while [layer.go](axon/layer.go) has other algorithm specific maintenance code.

-* To enable the [GPU](GPU.md) implementation, all of the layer parameters are in `LayerParams` (accessed via `Layer.Params`) and prjn params in `PrjnParams` (accessed via `Prjn.Params`), in [layerparams.go](layerparams.go) and [prjnparams.go](prjnparams.go) respectively.  `LayerParams` contains `ActParams` field (named `Act`), etc.
+* To enable the [GPU](GPU.md) implementation, all of the layer parameters are in `LayerParams` (accessed via `Layer.Params`) and path params in `PathParams` (accessed via `Path.Params`), in [layerparams.go](layerparams.go) and [pathparams.go](pathparams.go) respectively.  `LayerParams` contains `ActParams` field (named `Act`), etc.

 * The ability to share parameter settings across multiple layers etc is achieved through a **styling**-based paradigm -- you apply parameter "styles" to relevant layers -- see [Params](https://github.com/emer/emergent/wiki/Params) for more info.
 We adopt the CSS (cascading-style-sheets) standard where parameters can be specifed in terms of the Name of an object (e.g., `#Hidden`), the *Class* of an object (e.g., `.TopDown` -- where the class name TopDown is manually assigned to relevant elements), and the *Type* of an object (e.g., `Layer` applies to all layers).
 Multiple space-separated classes can be assigned to any given element, enabling a powerful combinatorial styling strategy to be used.